-- An investigative finding of responsibility may not be modified at the administrative resolution phase. - The purpose of administrative resolution is to identify an appropriate and proportional responsive intervention(s) upon a finding of responsibility that is reasonably designed to stop the substantiated misconduct, prevent its reoccurrence, and remedy its effects. - Any evidence that the ARO believes is relevant and credible may be considered, including respondent's prior conduct/employment history and any evidence indicating a pattern of misconduct.
-Previous disciplinary action of any kind involving the respondent may be considered in determining the appropriate assigned outcome(s). - The University is committed to ensuring equity for both parties throughout the administrative resolution process.
+- An investigative finding of responsibility may not be modified at the administrative resolution phase. - The purpose of administrative resolution is to identify appropriate and proportional sanctions and/or other responsive interventions upon a finding of responsibility that are reasonably designed to stop the substantiated misconduct, prevent its reoccurrence, and remedy its effects. - Any evidence that the ARO believes is relevant and credible may be considered, including respondent's prior conduct/employment history and any evidence indicating a pattern of misconduct.
+Previous disciplinary action of any kind involving the respondent may be considered in determining the appropriate sanction(s). - AROs may consult with the investigator, EDEC, relevant supervisors, Human Resources personnel, or others to ensure that the administrative resolution aligns with the University's values and behavioral expectations.